My sole purpose is to make your most difficult situation as peaceful and relaxed as possible – for both you and your

 It is impossible to keep a six-foot distance in the home setting and also during such an intimate and sensitive moment, we must try to avoid physical contact.
 Even though we appreciate, and already miss, the healing power of consolation by handshake and hug, we must please ask people from refraining.

-Other steps that (while not perfect) are helpful and necessary whenever possible are:
+Other steps that (while not perfect) are helpful and necessary:

 - Providing payment by check (Made payable to “In the Comfort of Home”) or minimizing handing over credit cards by providing numbers verbally and avoiding touching the doctor’s device.

 - If you prefer the doctor not leave behind mementos or literature, please notify us in advance.

 - Families electing Private cremation are strongly urged to get ashes returned by UPS shipping.

 - Be honest and up-front during scheduling if anyone in the home is ill.
 Limit attendees to only those who live in the household.

 We frequently see elderly and otherwise compromised clients.
 Our goal is to help pets and their families, but not cause further harm.
 We don’t want to carry the virus to you or the next family, and we want to continue to be able to help.

 Thank you for your understanding, willingness to make accommodations, and doing your best to help us, to help you, and to help others.
 This is difficult for us, too.